fildesh/fildesh/README.md

 These are piped to `xargs` which runs `ssh` to execute `clientcmd` on every host.
 At this point, each line has a hostname and a username which are then transformed by `awk` into a `sed` script to do a bunch of search and replace operations.
 The `b` stream holding a copy of the lab description is finally used here when `sed` replaces hostnames with usernames.
+This output is then piped to `stdout` to display.